-29 Products for People Who Are Always Cold: Heated Lotion Dispensers, Slippers, Toilets, and More - E!
+28 Products for People Who Are Always Cold: Heated Lotion Dispensers, Slippers, Toilets, and More - E!
 Online

 If you love layering up with cozy sweaters, robes, and blankets, you're not the only one who dreads the cold.
 If you feel like you can just never get warm, you just need to shop.
 There are so many affordable, innovative products that will turn up the heat, literally.

-From a heated mattress pad to a heated recliner cover, you can turn your favorite furniture into a cozy sanctuary.
+From a heated mattress pad to an electric blanket, you can turn your favorite furniture into a cozy sanctuary.
 Or you can bundle up with a SKIMS Cozy robe or a wearable COMFY blanket from Shark Tank.
-Keep your hands from getting cold with a heated mouse pad warmer or these USB-powered fingerless gloves.
+Keep your hands from getting cold with a heated mouse pad warmer or these USB-powered heated fingerless gloves.
 There are so many options to choose from.
 Here are some top picks to warm you up.

 Mr. Coffee Mug Warmer for Coffee and Tea, Portable Cup Warmer for Travel